aritzolaba/Flatty/flatty/readme.txt

 - Bootstrap 3.0 and Font Awesome 4.1 included.
 - HTML5shiv.js and respond.min.js are used for IE8 compatibility.
 - Four different styles to choose from.
 - Translation ready.
-Spanish and Basque translations included.
+Spanish, Basque, Norwegian and French translations included.
 - Retina ready.
 - Custom background support.
 - Custom menu support with three-level dropdowns.